Healing and Hope by Manny Garibay

 Compassionate support for healing and reconnection

 Trauma is not just what happened to you—it’s what happened inside you as a result.
-The experience and what your mind, or deeper self, made of it so you could keep living.
+The experience and what your mind, or deeper self, made of it, so you could keep living.
 Even with a limp or psychic crutch.
-And often, the most heartbreaking part is that the very thing you need most—connection—feels hardest to reach.
+And often, the most heartbreaking part is that the very thing you need most—connection—feels most challenging to reach.

 The Work of Healing